jcng75/s5/docs/report/index.md

 │
 ```

-use .name instead of .arn
+To fix this error, rule had to be configured to use name instead of arn.

 ```
 │ Error: creating EventBridge Target (guardduty_severity_rule-SendToSNS): operation error EventBridge: PutTargets, https response error StatusCode: 400, RequestID: e3b68bec-b11e-4325-8bb2-8ba522478cd7, ResourceNotFoundException: Rule guardduty_severity_rule does not exist on EventBus default.